Diving With Hammerheads

 You will see individual sharks, groups of 4-5 sharks, large schools numbering 100 or more sharks – and during Manta Season you can even see the sharks form a solid wall of hammerheads.

-But, hammerhead sharks are a bit skittish – and while you’ll have no problem getting close enough to see them clearly – getting a good shot or video clip can be challenging.
+Despite their size, hammerhead sharks are a bit skittish – and while you’ll have no problem getting close enough to see them clearly – getting a good shot or video clip can be challenging.

 What’s the secret(s) to getting close to hammerhead sharks in the Galapagos?

-1. Never Swim Directly at The Sharks – It’s a waste of effort – and you won’t get any closer to the sharks!
+1. Never Swim Directly at the Sharks – It’s a waste of effort – and you won’t get any closer to the sharks!
 Remain as motionless as possible unless you simply want to see how fast they are underwater (and they are very, very fast).
 Moving directly towards the sharks only spooks them away.

 2. Stay Close to the Reef: The reefs in Galapagos are essentially composed of hard volcanic rock and boulder substrate – but are encrusted with thriving live corals.
 But there’s plenty of places to “hide” without ever coming into contact with the reef!
 The hammerheads nearly always swim from one direction, so once you’ve seen a couple of them at the beginning of the dive, you will surely see more following from the same direction.
 Stay hidden behind some boulders, peek out from time to time, and have your camera ready You’ll get the shot with patience.